Meiji Hokkaido-Tokachi Oval

 The Meiji Hokkaido-Tokachi Oval, also known as the Obihiro Forest Speed Skating Oval, is an indoor track for speed skating in the city of Obihiro on the island of Hokkaido in Japan.
 The hall was opened in September 2009 as the second indoor track in Japan, after M-Wave in Nagano.

 The course measures 79 m and is built on the same site as the old artificial track from 1986, the Obihiro No Mori Skating Centre.

+Competitions

+The venue has hosted multiple international speed skating competitions.